Access Denied

 Dessert decisions: Decide beforehand if you'll have dessert.
 If yes, reduce carbs at the meal to account for it.
 Share a dessert rather than eating a full serving.
 Choose quality over quantity—one amazing piece of cake beats three mediocre cookies.

 Mistake #1: Using too much "healthy" oil.
 Olive oil is healthy, but it's still 120 calories and 14g fat per tablespoon.
 Measuring is crucial.
-One extra tablespoon per meal adds 840 calories weekly—enough to prevent weight loss entirely.
+One extra tablespoon per meal adds about 840 calories per week—enough to make weight loss harder or stall progress for some people.

-Mistake #2: Not reading labels on "diabetic-friendly" products.
+Mistake #2: Not reading labels on "diabetes-friendly" products.
 Marketing claims don't always match reality.
 Sugar-free doesn't mean carb-free.
 "Keto-friendly" products can still spike blood sugar if portions aren't controlled.
 Always read nutrition labels.

 Mistake #3: Over-restricting and then binging.
-Extreme restriction (cutting out all carbs, all fat, all enjoyment) leads to intense cravings and eventual binges that spike blood sugar dramatically.
+Extreme restriction (cutting out all carbs, all fat, all enjoyment) leads to intense cravings and can lead to overeating and larger glucose spikes.
 Sustainable moderation beats unsustainable perfection.

 Mistake #4: Not adjusting recipes for altitude, humidity, or equipment differences.
 Cooking isn't always precise.
 Ovens vary by 25°F. Altitude affects cooking times.
 Non-stick pans cook differently than stainless steel.
 Learn your kitchen's quirks and adjust.

 Mistake #5: Forgetting to check blood sugar.
-The only way to know if a recipe works for YOU is testing.
-Check blood sugar 2 hours after meals, especially when trying new recipes.
+One of the best ways to know if a recipe works for YOU is testing.
+If you monitor glucose, check around 2 hours, especially when trying new recipes.
 Your response might differ from typical responses.

 Mistake #6: Making diabetes cooking too complicated.
 Simple works.
 Grilled chicken, roasted vegetables, small portion of quinoa.
 You don't need elaborate recipes every night.
 Master 10-12 simple meals that work for you and rotate them.

 Mistake #7: Not involving your family.
-Cooking separate "diabetic meals" is exhausting.
+Cooking separate diabetes-friendly meals is exhausting.
 Instead, cook one healthy meal everyone eats.
 Adjust portions and add extras for family members who need more calories.

 Smart Shopping & Budget Strategies